The internet has come a long way.

 Here’s an article you want to read to find out more about link disavow and how to do it:

 Guide To Backlink Disavow in Google Search Consoles

 This wasn’t a major update from Google, but it’s one of the honorary mentions we just have to make.

 Introduced in August 2012, this update aimed to combat sites lots of copyright infringement reports, filed through Google’s DMCA system.
-Any sites with multiple copyright infringement report would be ranked down or penalised.
+Any sites with multiple copyright infringement reports would be ranked down or penalized.

 How It Works: Piracy was a real menace in the flesh of the then-budding SEO.

-Lazyweb owners pulled blog post straight from other people’s websites and passed them as their own.
+Lazyweb owners pulled blog posts straight from other people’s websites and passed them as their own.